Updated: Sep 28, 2018

 Big day at the Office 2013, tick.
-I did ask myself if I would actually rather be doing a big day at the office, or covering the 125km’s around Methven’s countryside, and you’ll be please to know I decided on the latter!
+I did ask myself if I would actually rather be doing a big day at the office or covering the 125km’s around Methven’s countryside, and you’ll be pleased to know I decided on the latter!
 (Although I do really enjoy my job!)

 A great friend Jacq who was also doing the race arrived late on Friday with a kayak she had picked up on her way through Temuka; not ideal but better than her kayak flying off from the wind on her travels north!
 A dust storm had Tom, her other half, out there cleaning her bike chain late into the night!!
 More than once we exchanged a ‘what are we doing!’ look followed by nervous laughter!